tinyzqh/circuit-sat/README.md

 * non-inverter: 0;
 * inverter: 1;
 * edge from the virtual starting node to literal input nodes: 2.

+### GNN design
+The functionals and information propagation mechanism of GNN.

 ### Problem